Glossary

 More Details - General Nautical Terminology ClearanceThe distance between top of mast and bridge or bottom of keel and seabed.

-A fitting on a boat or dock used to secure lines or ropes.
-Cleats typically have two horns or arms extending from a base, allowing lines to be...
+A fitting on a boat or dock used to secure a rope or line.

 More Details - Flag Semaphore, Signals & Communication Letter C (Flag Semaphore)